- Environment & Conservation

 - Businesses & Key Accounts

 Seattle Public Utilities and King County are building underground stormwater and sewer storage.

-This project will keep nearly 60 million gallons of polluted water out of the Ship Canal, Salmon Bay, and Lake Union each year.
-Combined sewer overflows in Ballard, Fremont, Queen Anne, and Wallingford currently send sewage and stormwater into the Ship Canal an average of more than 130 times per year at seven outfall locations.
-The project will limit those overflows to no more than one overflow per outfall per year on average, in compliance with state and federal laws.
+This project will keep over 62 million gallons of polluted water out of the Lake Washington Ship Canal, Salmon Bay, and Lake Union each year.
+The project will limit CSOs to no more than one per outfall per year on average, in compliance with state and federal laws.